vtzompov/GamePascal/README.md

 - Written in **Object Pascal**
 - Support Windows 64 bit platform
 - Hardware accelerated with **Direct3D**
-- You interact with GamePascal from routines in the `GaamePascal` unit.
+- You interact with GamePascal from routines in the `GamePascal` unit.
 - **Archive** (custom archive format, password protected)
 - **Window** (Direct3D, primitives, blending)
 - **Input** (keyboard, mouse and game controller)